 The ONE SEED range uses ambrette seed in the following perfumes:

-Key ingredients: coriander, coconut, vanilla, roasted basmati rice, oakmoss, ambrette seed.
-You may also detect: sea salt
+Notes: coriander, coconut, vanilla, roasted basmati rice, oakmoss, ambrette seed, sea salt

-Key ingredients: pink grapefruit, palmarosa, rosewood, magnolia, rose, peppercorn, Australian sandalwood, ambrette seed, benzoin.
-You may also detect: gardenia
+Notes: pink grapefruit, rosewood, magnolia, rose, peppercorn, Australian sandalwood, ambrette seed, grass

 Comments will be approved before showing up.